cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 4. Define who is able and available to respond when there is an adverse event

 **Use Key Performance Indicators**
 Key Performance Indicators (KPIs) are metrics used to identify when something is about to or has gone wrong.
-They trigger warnings and alerts.
+They represent performance as it relates to two or more of the following metrics:
+* System health
+* Success in meeting business objectives
+* User satisfaction
+* Efficiency in resolving issues

 Below is a list of common KPIs to monitor.
 * Time required to enter data into a form
 * The correlation between items in a catalog and number of purchases made
 * Mean Time to Detect (MTTD)